All posts

 The honest summary

 YNAB is a great product with a strong methodology and a big community.
-BudgetLabs is a smaller, cheaper, more flexible product with a different opinion about manual entry.
+BudgetLabs is a smaller, cheaper, more flexible product with a different opinion about staying in the loop on every transaction.
 Pick the one that matches how you think about money.

 If you want to try BudgetLabs without breaking from YNAB, sign up free and use it alongside for a month.
 The Free tier covers the full budgeting flow — you only need Pro if you want unlimited Hank chats and unlimited Smart Import.
 Most people land on Pro after a couple weeks because the AI shortcuts are worth $1.99.
 That's our honest pricing argument.